Ace of Base: 2009–2012: New members, The Golden Ratio, and Ace Thursdays

-Two new singers were revealed in February 2010: Clara Hagman, a contestant from Idol 2009 who Ulf met whilst appearing as a guest judge on the show; and Julia Williamson.
+Two new singers were revealed in February 2010: Clara Hagman from Gävle (Clara Fredrika Hagman, also known as Clara Mae, b.
+July 9, 1991), a contestant from Idol 2009, whom Ulf met whilst appearing as a guest judge on the show; and Julia Williamson from Kristianstad (Julia Ibolya Williamson, b.
+August 25, 1983).

 The new quartet maintained the original band name, but it was stylized as "Ace.of.Base" on the artwork of single and album releases.
 In July 2010, a track called "Mr. Replay" appeared on a Polish promo compilation for DJs, becoming the first release from the new line-up.
 The first official single from the line-up, "All for You", was premiered on radio station Antenne AC on July 22, and was released on CD and download on September 10, debuting at No. 38 in Germany.
 The album The Golden Ratio followed on September 24, entering the German album charts at No. 20.
 In Sweden, the album failed to chart, backed only by a radio release of the album's title track "The Golden Ratio" in October, followed by a performance of "Southern California" on Bingolotto in April 2011.
-An acoustic version of the album was being considered but never materialized.
+An acoustic version of the album was being considered, but did never materialize.
 No further singles were released in support of the album.

 In March 2011, Jonas began releasing previously unreleased material to fans via the band's official Facebook page and the website ReverbNation on a semi-regular basis, in events they referred to as "Ace Thursdays".
 Writing sessions for new material took place throughout the same year, but following the group's tour of Canada and Brazil in 2011, new music was put on hold.